Common phone and internet scams and ways to stop them

 Fraudsters can be very convincing in manipulating victims.
 If something seems unusual, don’t feel pressured to make any rash decisions without contacting someone you know and trust first.

-• Pay attention to warnings from your financial institution telling you that a request sounds like a scam.
-Your bank may have encountered similar scams in the past.
+• Pay attention to warnings from your banker if they tell you that a request sounds like a scam.
+Your bank may have encountered similar scams in the past and don’t want you to fall victim.

 • Scammers often claim an emergency, hoping you will respond quickly without checking out the situation first.
 If something seems unusual, check it out.